sciserver/opensciserver/docs/fileservice/fileservice.rst

 2) ``RACM.resourcecontext.uuid``: the UUID of the FileService resource context instance as registered in RACM, which is sent along several HTTP requests to the APIs in order to uniquely identify the FileService instance.

-3) ``RACM.resourceContext.serviceToken``: unique authentication token the FileService instance, used for authenticating itself as a Service in RACM.
+3) ``File-service.serviceId``: unique authentication token the FileService instance, used for authenticating itself as a Service in RACM.

 4) ``File-service.default.uservolumes``: a JSON structure with metadata associated to the default user volumes that are automatically created for all SciServer users.